Giovanni Morelli: The Morellian method

 The Morellian method is based on clues offered by trifling details rather than identities of composition and subject matter or other broad treatments that are more likely to be seized upon by students, copyists and imitators.
 Instead, as Carlo Ginzburg analysed the Morellian method, the art historian operates in the manner of a detective, "each discovering, from clues unnoticed by others, the author in one case of a crime, in the other of a painting".
 These unconscious traces — in the shorthand for rendering the folds of an ear in secondary figures of a composition, for example — are unlikely to be imitated and, once deciphered, serve as fingerprints do at the scene of the crime.
 The identity of the artist is expressed most reliably in the details that are least attended to.
 The Morellian method has its nearest roots in Morelli's own discipline of medicine, with its identification of disease through numerous symptoms, each of which may be apparently trivial in itself.
+"Anatomical details were also important ... in determining authorship.
+For instance, with Titian the thumb is given a high rating, because Morelli identifies fifty works by that artist in which the base of a man's thumb is abnormally developed."

 Morelli developed his method studying the works of Botticelli, and then applied it to attribute works to Botticelli's pupil, Filippino Lippi.
-His fully developed technique was published as Die Werke Italienischer Meister, ("The work of the Italian masters") in 1880; it appeared under the anagrammatic pseudonym "Ivan Lermolieff".
-Morelli's "great antagonist, the art historian Wilhelm von Bode, even spoke of the spread of an epidemic of “Lermolieffmania”, after the mysterious Russian scholar “Ivan Lermolieff”, the pseudonym under which Morelli published his writings, in the German translation by an equally non-existent Johannes Schwarze, a resident of the imaginary Gorlaw, which is to say Gorle, near Bergamo."
+His fully developed technique was published as Die Werke italienischer Meister in den Galerien von München, Dresden und Berlin (The work of the Italian masters in Munich, Dresden and Berlin galleries) in 1880; it appeared under the anagrammatic pseudonym "Ivan Lermolieff".
+Morelli's "great antagonist, the art historian Wilhelm von Bode, even spoke of the spread of an epidemic of "Lermolieffmania", after the mysterious Russian scholar "Ivan Lermolieff", the pseudonym under which Morelli published his writings, in the German translation by an equally non-existent Johannes Schwarze, a resident of the imaginary Gorlaw, which is to say Gorle, near Bergamo."
+Today, the Morellian method extends to cognate disciplines, including literary studies.

 Morelli's connoisseurship was developed to a high degree by Bernard Berenson, who met Morelli in 1890.
 The first generation of Morellian scholars also included Gustavo Frizzoni, Jean Paul Richter, Adolfo Venturi and Constance Jocelyn Ffoulkes.